 The MODE reference manual provides detailed descriptions of product and solver (FDE, EME, varFDTD) features.

-- FDE, EME, varFDTD courses: Self paced courses intended for beginner to intermediate users with a focus on providing an understanding of the solver physics, simulation workflow and data analysis.
-The "My first simulation" section is a great getting started tutorial.
+- FDE, EME, varFDTD courses: Self-paced courses intended for beginner to intermediate users with a focus on providing an understanding of solver physics, simulation workflow and data analysis.
+The "My first simulation" section is a great getting-started tutorial.

 - Ansys Learning Forum (Photonics category): A large repository of Q&A content from the Ansys Lumerical community.